 You can continue the method above to grow your C2C project in size, by adding one block of three dc’s and one ch3 in every row.

 Changing colours in C2C

 Changing colours is a cornerstone of C2C crochet.
 You can virtually recreate any image or graphic you want, and colour changes are essential for a beautiful result.
-To create a smooth colour transition I recommend changing in the last stitch before you need to create a block in another colour.
-When a C2C graph indicates that it's time to change to a new colour do the following:
+To create a smooth colour transition I recommend changing in the last stitch before creating a block in another colour.
+When a C2C graph indicates that it's time to change to a new colour, do the following:

 - Have a strand of the new colour ready.

 - When you reach the last block in the old colour, stop before completing the dc’s final yarnover (photos 1-2).
 Instead, pick up the strand of the new colour, yarn over and pull through (photos 3-4).
 You’ve now finished the dc in the old colour, and have a loop of the new colour on your hook.

 - Ss in the ch-3 sp of the next block to secure your new colour (photo 5).

 Changing back to the original colour is done in the same way, by simply picking up the strand of the original colour right before you finish the third dc of a block (photos 6-9).

 When you work with many colours it can be hard to keep track of all the loose ends.
 That's why it can be good to roll a couple of yards of yarn onto bobbins.
 Of course, this depends on how much blocks you need to make with one colour consecutively.